KJBolt/KJBolt/README.md

 <hr/>
 I am Kenneth Rockson a passionate developer with over 5 years of experience developing full scale web and mobile applications.
-I am an enthusiastic person that loves exploring other aspects of technology not limited to software development.
+Am enthusiastic about exploring other aspects of technology not limited to software development.
 <br/>
 <br/>
-Over they years i have acquired numerous skills in various aspects that ranges from Graphic design, Game development, Video editing and among others.
-I am always motivated to develop challenging projects which enables me improve as a developer as well as enhance my research and debugging skills when faced with challenges along the way.
-This initiative has really paid off and am very excited about my journey so far.
+I have worked on several projects including blog posts, company websites, ecommerce, mobile apps and so on.
+My passion for acquiring new skills has facilitated the expansion of my expertise across various platforms, including Web and Mobile App Development.
+My versatility, collaborative spirit, and dedication to shared values makes me a great fit in a variety of setting, and am committed to creating a hospitable and good work atmosphere.
 <br/>
 <br/>
 You can check out my porfolio on facebook or reach out to me on Linkedin